© Valthorens.com

 For those looking to push themselves, there is plenty to dig their teeth into (metaphorically, of course.
 Nobody wants to hit a box and ruin those pearly whites!)
 The red kickers in the "Big Air" section are closer to black grade than red.
 The blue boxes, quarter pipe and swimming pool give ample opportunity to get the legs popping and the skis and boards spinning.

 Of course, there's the airbag to test out all those gnarly new tricks without the fear of injury.
-Starting at 3€ for one jump, five jumps of 10€ or hourly rates, there's plenty of time to master those backflips and 360's.
+Pay per jump or buy a five jumps pass or at an hourly rate, there's plenty of time to master those backflips and 360's.

 Meribel Snowparks